Kong/docs.konghq.com/app/_hub/kong-inc/acme/index.md

 desc: Let's Encrypt and ACMEv2 integration with Kong
 description: |
-  This plugin allows Kong to apply cerificates from Let's Encrypt or any other ACMEv2 service and serve dynamically.
+  This plugin allows Kong to apply certificates from Let's Encrypt or any other ACMEv2 service and serve dynamically.
 Renew is handled with a configurable threshold time.

 type: plugin
 categories: